Query Details

 Explanation

-This KQL query is designed to identify and summarize the vulnerabilities of endpoints that have connected to TP-Link routers, which are known to be exploited by certain advanced persistent threat (APT) groups like Volt Typhoon.
-Here's a simplified breakdown of what the query does:
+This KQL query is designed to help identify and assess the vulnerability exposure of devices that have connected to TP-Link routers, which are known to be targeted by certain advanced persistent threat (APT) groups like Volt Typhoon.
+Here's a simple breakdown of what the query does:

 Details